What is an oral surgeon?

 The U.S. Bureau of Labor Statistics projects a 7.7% employment growth for oral and maxillofacial surgeons between 2020 and 2030.
 In that period, an estimated 400 jobs should open up, mostly in dentist offices, other medical offices, hospitals, and universities.

 Most oral surgeons move into private practice after they have completed their studies and obtained their certification and state license.
-However, other opportunities for oral surgeons do exist.
-Some areas an oral surgeon might pursue include:
+However, other opportunities do exist.
+Some areas this type of surgeon might pursue include:

 - Teaching at a dental school